datasciencecampus/pygrams/docs/tech-report.md

 ##### UK Data

-The UK's patent data in the order of 4 Million counts dating from the 1960s too came in XML format.
+The UK's patent data consist of approximately 1 million entries, dating from the 1960s too, came in XML format.
 The code for parsing these files is not included in our package yet due to licensing restrictions.

 ##### US Data